ucsd-cse231-s22/chocopy-wasm-compiler-A/designs/memory-management-conflicts.md

 ```

-The question for this case would be how we would want to handle this creation of objects in the heap and whether we would want to delete each object off of the heap after every iteration as well as how we would want to handle this in the reference counts (whether this one line counts as a single reference or 10 different references due to the loop).
-In order to make this easier on both parts, it may help for the for loop team to make the number of iterations the loop will have clear as it's passed down to the compiler if possible.
-Our team could also just figure out a policy for the garbage collector that will optimize heap space with how variables may be used later in the program.
+This case would most likely be something to handle for the optimization team with some consultation from us.
+They would have to considder how to handle this creation of objects in the heap and whether they would want to delete each object off of the heap after every iteration as well as how we would want to handle this in the reference counts (whether this one line counts as a single reference or 10 different references due to the loop).
+In order to make this easier on the for loop team, the optimization team, and our team, it may help for the for loop team to make the number of iterations the loop will have clear as it's passed down to the compiler if possible.
+The optimization team could also figure out a policy for the garbage collector that will optimize heap space with how variables may be used later in the program.

 ## Front-end user interface